 Remove the cover, turn the heat up and cook until the brussels sprouts begin to caramelize (turn brown).

 For those who love bacon, cut 4 or 5 bacon strips into lardons (small diagonal strips), fry them until crispy.
 Add the olive oil and butter (a bit less now, because of the bacon fat) and proceed as described above.

-To elevate this side dish even more, garnish with bleu cheese crumbles and drizzle a balsamic a vinegar reduction (syrup)!
+To elevate this side dish even more, garnish with bleu cheese crumbles, a balsamic vinaigrette and drizzle a balsamic a vinegar reduction (syrup)!